Signifer, Legio XX Valeria Victrix, Britannia, AD 61

 Painting: Marc Masclans

 – The detailing level of this Ramón Martínez’s sculpture is out of this world.
 Every single aspect of it has been carefully researched and crafted.

 – There are a few cool Signifers out there, but this massive portrayal of the subject works best on the 1/12 scale we do.
 Otherwise, you would be painting it forever!

 – It allows a lot of room for interpretation for painting.

 – Our signature resin quality allows you to get the figure clean and ready in almost no time, so you may invest your precious free time in what really matters: painting and having fun.

 Progress got less steady as the Romans reached the Northern parts of Britain, due to the harsher nature of the land and the weather and the wild nature of the local tribes.
-Eventually, they set a fortified frontier at the limits of the pacified lands, Hadrian’s Wall and renounced to push forth to the north, setting effectively the actual frontier of Scotland and England.
+Eventually, they set a fortified frontier at the limits of the pacified lands, Hadrian’s Wall, and renounced to push forth to the north, setting effectively the actual frontier of Scotland and England.

 Signifers were particularly brave legionaries that held the honor of carrying the standard of the Century or Cohort.
-They were deployed along the troops, in first rank.
+They were deployed alongside the troops, in the first rank.
 Our bust portrays one of these soldiers from the Legio XX Valeria Victrix with some particular pieces of equipment.
 A Lorica Squamata, a smaller shield, typical of the signifers and, of course, the massive bearskin over the helmet and the impressive Signum.